 The speed control of the main engine is affected by the main engine governor.
 The governor control system compares the desired value from the active manoeuvring panel, with the actual or measured value of the engine speed.
-The governor is a three term PID controller, and the output is directly sent to the fuel linkage.
+The governor is a three term PID controller, and the output is sent to the WECS (Wärtsilä Engine Control System).

 The governor control operation is similar to all controllers, in that the PID settings can be adjusted via the pop-up window.
-The governor can also be placed in local control, when the active manoeuvring panel is changed to Local.
+The governor is controlled both locally at the engine stand (local control) and remotely via the main engine remote control system.